 What does a Nurture Group at Wylam First School look like?

 Pupils may need additional emotional support outside of the normal classroom environment.
 Our nurture groups are held in the Willow Room, providing a quiet, relaxed place to learn.
-A group can have up to 6 children and is led by 1 trained key worker.
-Sessions will take place once a week and last between 30 minutes to 1 hour.
+A group can have up to 6 children and is led by 1 key worker.
+Sessions will take place once a week and last around 30 minutes.